Health, Physical Health

 You’ll know something’s wrong because of severe pain, swelling, trouble putting weight on the leg, and sometimes a visible deformity.
 Doctors treat stable fractures with a cast.
 If the bone shifts out of place or breaks through the skin, surgery becomes necessary typically an intramedullary nail (a rod inside the bone) or plates and screws.

-These happen at the very top of the tibia and involve the knee joint surface.
+These happen at the very top of the involve the knee joint surface.
 They’re common after falls from a height or a direct blow to the side of the knee.

 Because the joint surface takes the damage, leaving a plateau fracture untreated can cause arthritis and meniscus problems down the road.
 Many of these fractures need surgery.